 If you introduce a new food over the course of many days, then it becomes very easy for you to monitor the impact it had on your baby.
 Does s/he appear to have rashes the next day?
 Is their poop very loose?
 Are they showing signs of tummy ache?
 If you notice any of these small or big problems, then you can pinpoint quite easily what caused it and eliminate it from the baby diet.

 It is also a good idea to keep a baby food journal where you note down the food items introduced with dates and any noted aftereffects.
 This is especially important if there is a family history of food allergies.

 By the time your baby is 9-10 months, you would have introduced most of the things that make a balanced diet.
 Once this is achieved you can relax a bit, but only when you are offering home made food.

-That said, it would never hurt to be cautious, especially when introducing items that are commonly known allergic, such as peanuts, eggs, wheat, meat or certain types of fishes.
-This holds through for store-brought or canned food items as well.
+That said, it would never hurt to be cautious, especially when introducing items that are commonly known to be allergic, such as peanuts, eggs, wheat, meat or certain types of fishes.
+This holds through for store-bought or canned food items as well.
 Always introduce a new food item either in the morning or during lunch.

 Follow the below mentioned steps to ensure safety while introducing your baby to a new food:

 The 3-day wait rule is the best rule to find out if your baby is allergic or intolerant to a particular food.
 Though the 3-day wait rule is becoming outdated and obsolete ,it is best to be followed to avoid any serious food allergies.

 Read Also: Your Baby and Solid Foods